apigear-io/apigear-docs/content/en/objectapi/core.md

 version: 1.0
 ---

 ObjectAPI is defined in terms of modules inside a layer.
 Each module is captured inside a ObjectAPI module document.
-ObjectAPI is a YAML base specification with a linked schema document for validation.
+ObjectAPI is a YAML based specification with a linked schema document for validation.

 ## Format

-The files describing the ObjectAPI in accordance to APIGear ObjectAPI specification are described either in JSON syntax and must conform to the JSON standard.
+The files describing the ObjectAPI in accordance to APIGear ObjectAPI specification are described in JSON syntax and must conform to the JSON standard.

-While the the API is described in JSON other formats (YAML) can be used as input formats.
+While the the API is described in JSON, other formats (YAML) can be used as input formats.

 Unless otherwise noted all file names in this specification are case sensitive.

 ## File Structure

-There exists a set of files where each file represents an API modules.
-Ideally the file name represent the module name.
-Other files can be added which add meta information to the API modules.
+There exists a set of files where each file represents an API module.
+Ideally, the file name matches the module name.
+Other files can be added which contain meta information for the API modules.
 They allow to inject additional information which is not relevant or available during API definitions.

 - `*.oapi.yaml` | `*.oapi.yml` | `*.oapi.json` - ObjectAPI document
 - `*.oapi.meta.yaml` | `*.oapi.meta.yml` | `*.oapi.meta.json` - ObjectAPI meta information injected into the relevant APIs.